Max Kelly (footballer)

 Sydney Max Kelly (27 November 1909 – 22 March 1987) was an Australian rules footballer who played with Geelong in the Victorian Football League (VFL).

-Kelly, who came locally Geelong West, performed well in the 1930 VFL seconds season.
+Kelly, who lived locally in Geelong West, performed well in the 1930 VFL seconds season.
 He was joint winner of the Gardiner Medal, with Richmond's Selwyn Baker and was on a wing in Geelong's premiership team.
-This earned him promotion to the senior in 1931 and he made eight appearances that season, all in wins.
+That earned him promotion to the senior team in 1931 and he made eight appearances that season, all in wins.
 He didn't feature in a senior game in 1932 but played 13 games in 1933.

+Kelly left Geelong and played for both North Melbourne and Carlton second eighteens.
+He was instrumental in setting up the Geelong Past Players Association, and was a team selector in the 1950s.
+He was awarded life membership of the Geelong Football Club in 1950.